Michael Durham: Death of a king

 Durham took his first degree at the University of St Andrews.
 He was given a salary of £100 Scots as the royal physician or "doctour in medicyne".
 He attended James V at Falkland Palace during his final illness in December 1542.
-He was a witness to the king's will, a legal document made at Falkland appointing tutors for Mary, Queen of Scots.
+He was a witness to the king's will, a legal instrument made at Falkland appointing tutors for Mary, Queen of Scots.
 The document was declared invalid.

 Regent Arran paid Durham's expenses of £200 Scots for his medical work, and gave him a gown furred with Scottish "martrick" or marten fur from the royal wardrobe.
 At first, according to John Knox, the counsel of Durham and other Protestants was welcomed at the Regent's court.
 Soon, however, these courtiers were removed.